 - A thesaurus, or a dictionary that contains a thesaurus in the same volume, is not permitted.

-- Dictionaries must not be shared between students during an examination or the GAT.
+- Dictionaries must not be shared between students during an examination.

 - Electronic dictionaries are not permitted.